INSPECTOR OF NUISANCES

 Photography by Monika Szolle Branding

-On 18 September, we invited guests to an evening celebrating the work created by artist-in-residence Sam Ikhuoria, studio holders Frames of Mind, and local residents for our Newham Heritage Month project—Inspector of Nuisances.
+On 18 September, we invited guests to an evening celebrating the work created by artist-in-residence Sam Ikhuoria, studio holders Frames of Mind, and local residents for our Newham Heritage Month project: Inspector of Nuisances.

 The event marked the culmination of a collective response to Alice Billing and to the last sixty years of the historic building named after her.
 ‘Inspector of Nuisances’ was the official job title for sanitation inspectors in the 19th century.
 In her role, Alice Billing provided vital advocacy for working women and their well-being in an environment dominated by male officials and deprivation.
 For this project, we held two open calls: one was for a local trainee, Heritage Producer, to work with Frames or Mind, and the other was for an art-in-residence to produce art from themes derived from the history of the building.

-The projected installation featured playful and personal stop-frame animations and digital media produced during creative community workshops.
-The work explored themes inspired by the Alice Billing story: women’s health, equal rights, and environmental issues.
-Over the course of three hands-on sessions, four local participants explored issues from past and present, ranging from litter and public sanitation to invisible labour and intergenerational legacies.
-Frames of Mind invited them to bring in personal or found objects which represented a modern-day nuisance as a catalyst for narrative.
+Over the course of three hands-on sessions, four local participants joined ‘Frames of Mind’ to explore issues from past and present, ranging from litter and public sanitation to invisible labour and intergenerational legacies.
+They were invited them to bring in personal or found objects which represented a modern-day nuisance as a catalyst for narrative.
 Participants then learned how to use stop-frame animation and voice-over to express their ideas and bring them to life.
-The co-created film can be viewed further down the page.

-The films were projected straight onto the brickwork of our courtyard, creating an atmospheric setting
+The films were projected straight onto the brickwork of our courtyard, creating an atmospheric setting.

 Screening in the court yard

-Sam Ikhuoria, a Newham artist, exhibited the work he produced during his artist residency, completed in July.
-His practice responded to the multifaceted uses of Alice Billing House over the last 60 years — from former firemen’s accommodation to a homeless shelter, to environmental health council offices, to a film set.
+Sam Ikhuoria, a Newham artist, exhibited the work he produced during his artist residency, completed in July 2025.
+His practice responded to the multifaceted uses of Alice Billing House over the last 60 years - from former firemen’s accommodation to a homeless shelter, to environmental health council offices, to a film set.
 Sam’s approach was inspired by artist Rebecca Horn, known for her body modification and wearable sculpture.
 Drawing on this influence, he experimented with the tension between restriction and freedom, control and spontaneity.
-A video of him at work accompanied the exhibition, helping viewers understand this unusual process.
+A video of him at work accompanied the exhibition, helping viewers understand this unusual process

 Sam and local Historian Mark Gorman also worked the project

-Art-in-resedient Sam and local Historian Mark Gorman in font of Sam’s work
+Artist-in-resedient Sam and local Historian Mark Gorman in font of Sam’s work

 A heartfelt thank you to all the guests who came to support and celebrate, as well as to the community members who took part in the workshops.
 We couldn’t have done it without you!